Giuseppe Giusti: Biography

-In 1834, Giusti, having at last earned a degree legal profession, left Pisa to go to Florence, nominally to practice with the advocate Capoquadri, but once there, he set out to enjoy life in the then-capital of Italy, Tuscany, where he devoted himself to literary interests.
+In 1834, Giusti, having at last earned a degree in the legal profession, left Pisa to go to Florence, nominally to practice with the advocate Capoquadri, but once there, he set out to enjoy life in the then-capital of Italy, Tuscany, where he devoted himself to literary interests.

 He fell seriously in love a second time.
 As before, he was abandoned by his love.
-It was then he wrote his finest verses.
+It was then that he wrote his finest verses.
 Although his poetry was not yet collected in a volume, for some years it passed from hand to hand, as was often the custom, and his name gradually became famous.
 The greater part of his poems were published clandestinely at Lugano, at no little risk, as the work was destined to undermine the Austrian rule in Italy.

 Monument to Giuseppe Giusti in Monsummano Terme, sculpted by Cesare Fantacchiotti.

 After the publication of a volume of verses at Bastia, Giusti thoroughly established his fame by his Gingillino, the best in moral tone as well as the most vigorous and effective of his poems.
 The poet sets himself to represent the vileness of the treasury officials, and the base means they used to conceal the necessities of the state.
 The Gingillino has all the character of a classic satire.
 When first issued in Tuscany, it struck all as too impassioned and personal.
 Giusti entered heart and soul into the political movements of 1847 and 1848, served in the national guard, sat in the parliament for Tuscany; but finding that there was more talk than action, that to the tyranny of princes had succeeded the tyranny of demagogues, he expressed to fear, that for Italy, evil rather than good had resulted.
 After expressing these sentiments publicly, he lost much of the regard from a public that had held him previously in high estimation, and after 1848, Giusti became regarded as a reactionary.
 His friendship for the marquis Gino Capponi, who had taken him into his house during the last years of his life, and who published after Giusti's death a volume of illustrated proverbs, would also compromise him in the eyes of people such as Francesco Domenico Guerrazzi, Giuseppe Montanelli and Giovanni Battista Niccolini.
 On 31 May 1850 he died at Florence in the palace of his friend.